mrdulin/resources/README.md

 - SaaS&Tools

+  - [IT Tools](https://it-tools.tech/) - IT Tools - Handy online tools for developers
   - [HTML5test](https://html5test.co/) - The HTML5 test score is an indication of how well your browser supports the upcoming HTML5 standard and related specifications.
 How well does your browser support HTML5?
   - [ScreenToGif](https://www.screentogif.com/) - Screen, webcam and sketchboard recorder with an integrated editor
   - [LocalSend](https://localsend.org/) - Share files to nearby devices.
 Free, open-source, cross-platform.